 Smart recruiters recruit through smartphones!
 Today, mobile recruitment is a must.
 Recruiters who haven’t optimized their job listings and hiring process for mobile recruiting risk missing out on top talent, now more than ever.

 Why do you need to switch to mobile recruitment?

 Technology has changed the world as we know it.
 Nowadays, it affects almost every aspect of our daily lives, revolutionizing common activities from meal preparation to trip planning to communication and even how we do business.

-This ushers in an exciting new era of recruiting.
+This ushered in an exciting new era of recruiting.
 Mobile recruitment is one of the latest recruitment trends.

 People are looking for jobs online, but it’s not enough anymore to just have a website with a list of openings and a contact email.

 As per a recruitment trends report by Glassdoor, 89% of job seekers say their mobile device is an important tool for job searching and 45% use it to search for jobs at least once a day.

 In this article, we’ll examine how and why charging up your recruiting efforts through mobile is important.

 Whether you’re a recruiter, a hiring manager, or an HR representative, those in the business of matching well-qualified candidates with new job opportunities need to be nimble and digitally savvy to propel their mobile recruitment efforts.

 Why?
 The simple answer is busyness.
 Maybe it’s not a coincidence that business is just one letter away.
 We are always on the go - and we need a go-to solution to connect with people who are also busy.